DistributedRPS/DistRPS/README.md

 1. Run the *server_game.py* directly.
 2. If you want, run two *client_game.py* and possibly play the game as usual.
 3. Run the *temp_add_topic.py* and enter some unique topic names to add
 4. Choose any one of the new topics you just created, and manually replace the fixed topic name at the bottom of *client_game.py* with it.
-Then run two *client_game.py* now, and you can see the game also goes well, which means the system now supports adding new topics and playing in those topics.
+Then run two *client_game.py*, and you can see the game run as desired.
+This means the system  supports adding new Kafka topics and using those topics to communicate between game server and game client.